aht/stream.py/doc/index.rst

 .. moduleauthor:: Anh Hai Trinh <anh.hai.trinh@gmail.com>

-Streams are generalized iterators with a pipelining mechanism to enable data-flow programming and easy parallelization.
+Streams are iterators with a pipelining mechanism to enable data-flow programming and easy parallelization.

-The idea is to take the output of a function that turn an iterable into another iterable and plug that as the input of another such function.
+The idea is to take the output of a function that turns an iterable into another iterable and plug that as the input of another such function.
 While you can already do this using function composition, this package provides an elegant notation for it by overloading the ``>>`` operator.